stephaneBw/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ## Graphical Representations

 ![alt text](image.png)
-The above script will output a visual representation of circular orbits for different orbital radii corresponding to their periods derived from Kepler's Third Law.
-You can vary the parameters such as the mass of the central body or simulate different planets based on their real orbital characteristics.
+Visual representation of circular orbits for different orbital radii corresponding to their periods derived from Kepler's Third Law.

 ## Extension to Elliptical Orbits